 Where a corporation is guilty of an offence against this Act any officer of the corporation who was knowingly a party to the commission of that offence is also guilty of that offence.

-35. Proceedings
+35. Proceedings for offences

 (1) Proceedings for an offence against this Act may be taken by the Commissioner.